-Displays are often located in corridors, entrance foyers and shop floors, and generally comprise materials such as paper, cardboard and plastic which provide a means for the rapid spread of fire.
-You should assess how these materials could contribute to the development of a fire in the area where they are located.
+Displays are often located in corridors and in entrance foyers, and generally comprise materials such as paper, cardboard and plastic which provide a means for the rapid spread of fire.
+You should evaluate what material could ignite first and what would cause the fire to develop and spread, and assess how materials used in temporary or permanent displays would interact with surface linings and position them accordingly.
 To reduce the risk of fire spread, you should consider the following:

-- avoid the use of displays in corridors and fovers; - minimise the size and number of display areas to discrete, separated areas; - treating displays with proprietary flameretardant sprays; - the use of display boxes; - keep displays away from curtains, light fittings and heaters; - keep displays away from ceiling voids which may lack fire barriers; and - ensure that there are no igntion sources in the vicinity.
+- avoid the use of displays in corridors and foyers; - minimise the size and number of display areas to discrete, separated areas (e.g. along a corridor); - treat displays with proprietary flameretardant sprays; - the use of display boxes; - keep displays away from curtains, light fittings and heaters; - keep displays away from ceiling voids which may lack fire barriers; and - ensure that there are no ignition sources in the vicinity.